NOAA-GSL/uw-aigfs/docs/user_guide.md

 ecflow_ui
 ```

 See the [ecFlowUI](https://ecflow.readthedocs.io/en/5.18.0/ug/ecflow_ui/) documentation for information on configuring and using the tool.
 You will at least need to configure the connection to your running ecFlow server, whose details you can find in the `server.json` file created in your run directory by `uw ecflow server`, if you are using the provided conda environment.
-Set the _Host_ to the `ECF_HOST` value, _Port_ to the `ECF_PORT` value, and select _TCP/IP with SSL_ for _Protocol_ unless you are running the server in insecure mode (not advised).
+Set _Host_ to the `ECF_HOST` value, _Port_ to the `ECF_PORT` value, and select _TCP/IP with SSL_ for _Protocol_ unless you are running the server in insecure mode (not advised).

 #### Post-Write Hook

 `forecast.aigfs_inference.post_write_hook` is an optional string; when set, it is executed as a shell command by `aigfs.drivers.utils.grib2writer.Grib2Writer` after each leadtime's surface + pressure GRIB2 files have been atomically written.
-The following placeholders are substituted per invocation:
+The following placeholders, if present in the command value, are substituted per invocation:

 | Placeholder     | Value                                                      |
 |-----------------|------------------------------------------------------------|